-To request access to your PHI, you must complete a Request for Access to Protected Health Information & Records Form and mail it to the Privacy Office at the address listed in the last section of this Notice.
-To obtain a Request for Access to Protected Health Information & Records Form, please call the BCBSAZ Customer Service number listed on the back of your BCBSAZ identification card, or (602) 864-4400 or (800) 232-2345.
+To request access to your PHI, we may ask you to complete a Request for Access to Protected Health Information & Records Form.
+You can mail, fax or email it to the Privacy Office at the address listed in the last section of this Notice.
+To obtain a Request for Access to Protected Health Information & Records Form, please call the BCBSAZ Customer Service number listed on the back of your BCBSAZ identification card, or (602) 864-2255 or (800) 232-2345, ext.
+2255.
 If you request a copy of the information, we may charge a fee for the costs of copying, mailing, or other supplies associated with your request.
-If your PHI is maintained electronically, you may request an electronic copy in writing of the information under certain circumstances.
+If your PHI is maintained electronically, you may request an electronic copy of the information.

 We may deny your request to inspect and copy your PHI in certain circumstances as set forth in the HIPAA Privacy Regulations.
 Under certain conditions, if you are denied access to your information, you may ask us to designate a different licensed health care professional, who did not participate in the initial determination, to review that determination.
 To make such a request, call the Privacy Office at (602) 864-2255 or (800) 232-2345, ext.
 2255.
 Not all denials of access are subject to review.